Introduction

 • g5k-image: Generates full system image

-In this tutorial we will focus only on g5k-ramdisk, g5k-nfs-store, and g5k-image if you have time.
+In this tutorial we will focus only on g5k-nfs-store, and g5k-image if you have time.

 For example, let us build the composition with the g5k-nfs-store flavour: